Reaction to be placed on waitlist

 If this is no longer your top choice, move on, and weigh the merits of each school that made an acceptance offer.

-Your chances of being made an offer are dependent on several variables that you have no control over.
+Your chances of being offered a seat are dependent on several variables that you have no control over.
 Be sure to take action in the areas that are within your control.

-- If there has been improvement in your grades, you received an award, etc., be sure to note this in your communication.
+• If there’s been improvement in your grades, you received an award, etc., be sure to note this in your communication.

 Don’t Let Other Opportunities Slip Away